plotly/Kaleido/BUILD_AND_RELEASE.md

 E.g. depot_tools commit hash from 05/19/2020: e67e41a, set `DEPOT_TOOLS_COMMIT=e67e41a`
 #### Picking a cc version

 The c++ for Kaleido has to be updated sometimes based ont he chromium version.
-The platform README.md will tell you what variables to change.
+The platform README.md will tell you what variables to change for that.
+The `repos/kaleido/REAMDE-CC.md` contains some information about the difference between the versions, so you can cross reference errors and that, maybe.
+Otherwise you need serious git-fu + code note research to get a handle on Google's unstable API.

 #### Patching

 In `repos/patches` there are folders by chromium tags and patches for that version of chromium.
-You might want to look at the README.md for the closest version you're trying to install, and if you see the indicated errors, copy the relevant patch
+You might want to look at the README.md for the closest version you're trying to install, and if you see the indicated errors, copy the relevant patch into a folder named after whatever chromium tag you're trying to run.

 #### Copying Run-Time Dependencies